Congratulations to the 2023 Sean Dorney Grant for Pacific Journalism winners: Stefan Armbruster and Marian Faa

 2022 Sean Dorney Grant for Pacific Journalism winner: Lucy Murray

 Lucy Murray is a cross platform reporter and video journalist with SBS World News covering stories from Australia and aboard.
 She has reported on the China-Pacific Island Countries Foreign Ministers’ Meeting in Fiji, sat down with the Solomon Islands High Commissioner to Australia for an exclusive interview and was nominated for an 2021 Amnesty International Media Award.
-(Lucy Murray, right, at the 2022 presentation with grant supporter Dr Tess Newton Cain)
+(Lucy Murray, right, at the 2022 presentation with Grant Adviser, Dr Tess Newton Cain)

 Funded by the 2022 Sean Dorney Grant, Lucy investigated the impacts of deep-sea mining in the Cook Islands and the effects it could have on the Pacific’s fragile ecosystem.